linuxgemini/otpauth-spec-draft/main.md

 The label entry MUST be an identifier representing the user.
 For example, can be an username, nickname or a person's name.

-The label entry MUST be consided as a Path per section 3.3. of [@!RFC3986].
+The label entry MUST be considered as a Path per section 3.3. of [@!RFC3986].

 Although the Authenticator Team at Google recommends including the secret issuer to be prepended to the label with the colon character (`:` or `%3A`)